 The Office of Student Development oversees and manages many of the campus resources available to students in an effort to create a comprehensive and enjoyable college experience with a focus on student success and retention.
 Our mission is to provide students with a holistic development model that encompasses their spiritual, emotional, mental and physical well-being.
 Above all, our mission is to care for you and help you succeed.

-At Life Pacific College, we believe that student activities provide an important point of connection and unity for students on campus.
-The Office of Student Life (OSL) intentionally designs our programs to help meet the social, cultural, recreational, intellectual, and spiritual needs of the LPC community.
+At Life Pacific University, we believe that student activities provide an important point of connection and unity for students on campus.
+The Office of Student Life (OSL) intentionally designs our programs to help meet the social, cultural, recreational, intellectual, and spiritual needs of the LPU community.
 Students are encouraged to stop by the OSL in order to find out about opportunities for involvement and to learn about all of our upcoming events.

-In addition to major events like Fall/Spring Retreats, Winter/Spring Socials and Homecoming, the Associated Student Body and the Office of Residence Life provide programs and events throughout the Fall and Spring semesters.
+In addition to major events like Fall/Spring Retreats, Winter/Spring Socials and Homecoming, the Associated Student Government and the Office of Residence Life provide programs and events throughout the Fall and Spring semesters.
 Some examples include ongoing Intramural Sports, BroomBall, The Good Life, the Turkey Bowl, Christmas Hall Decorating, Spring Spa, the Man Party, Chivalry Night and Finals Food.
 These are all great opportunities to enjoy fellowship, build community, and take a break from the ever-present demands of being a college student.

 If you are a current student seeking information about student resources, please click or tap here.